shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 As we saw, currently you can test native JS modules in Safari 10.1+ and EDGE 15 Preview Build.
 Let's download and enable the features in them:

+### Enabling ES modules in Firefox

+Currently you have to download [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/), which means it will be really soon in
+[FF Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) and then in the stable version.

+To enable the ES modules:

+* open the `about:config` page
+* press "I accept the risk!"
+* search for a `dom.moduleScripts.enabled` boolean flag
+* double click to change its value to "true"

+That's it, now you can test how the module scripts work in FF.

 ### Getting the Safari Technology Preview with the ES modules enabled